wework/speccy/README.md

 ### Lint Command

 The goal here is to sniff your files for potentially bad things.
-"Bad" is objective, but you'll see validation errors, along with special rules for making your APIs better..
+"Bad" is subjective, but you'll see validation errors, along with special rules for making your APIs better..

 ```
 Usage: lint [options] <file-or-url>